mksiki/notes/htbmachines/chemistry.md

 If we `curl -s localhost:8080` and take a look at the code; we find that there is a directory/path called **assets**.
 Add it into the curl command and root.txt will display right under.

 Simple solid CTF to start again after a long break; with great power comes great responsibility, stay ethical.

+The target machine (10.10.11.38) has two open ports: SSH (22) and HTTP (5000).
+The web page allows users to upload CIF files.
+Exploiting this, a malicious Python code was injected into a CIF file to create a reverse shell.
+After uploading the file, a netcat listener on port 7777 established a connection, allowing access to the machine.

+In the "instance" directory, an SQLite database was found, revealing user data with MD5 hashed passwords.
+After cracking the password for "rosa," SSH was accessed, and further exploration led to the discovery of a Python application running on port 8080.
+A known exploit in the aiohttp version (3.9.1) was used to retrieve the root.txt flag.